shtigran/DirectoryTreeCreator/README.md

 ### Test and Result

 ![gif source](https://github.com/shtigran/TreeDirectoryCreator/blob/master/Tree%20Creator.gif)

-This project allow You to create the directory tree of the any directory.
+This project allow You create the directory tree of the any directory.

 ----